 Doctoral Program in Behavior Analysis

-Through a combination of coursework and supervised practical and research experiences, the aim of the Psychology Department is to train researchers and scientist-practitioners in the discovery, translation, and application of knowledge toward solving human behavior problems of societal importance (e.g., autism and related disabilities).
+Through a combination of coursework and supervised practical and research experiences, the aim of the Department of Psychology is to train researchers and scientist-practitioners in the discovery, translation, and application of knowledge toward solving human behavior problems of societal importance (e.g., autism and related disabilities).

 Partnership with the New England Center for Children